jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Tiramisu.md

 Strong coffee

 For orange version, incorporate into the final cream layer:
-- **150g** Fresh orange juice (strained)
+- **220g** Fresh orange juice (strained)
-- **30g** Sugar
+- **40g** Sugar
-- **12g** Cornstarch
+- **14g** Cornstarch
-- **Zest of 1 large orange**
+- **Zest of 2 oranges**

+> [!Warning]
+> Never whip mascarpone cheese with cream, the fat content is so high it easily overwhips and turns into pure fat

 ① Lightly beat the mascarpone cheese.
+Put into the fridge.
-② Add the heavy cream in and beat it until you reach the desired consistency (not too soft).
-Keep this in the fridge while you work on the pâté à bombe.
+② Whip the heavy cream until almost stiff peaks (not too soft).
+Mix the mascarpone cheese in and beat on lowest until just incorporated while you work on the pâté à bombe.
+If making the orange flavor base for the very top layer, make it now and let it cool in the fridge.
 ③ Pâté à bombe: Add egg yolk + water + sugar in a saucepan and raise it to 85℃ using a hot water bath.
 I recommend straining it.
-Whip it until you get a light yellow colour.
+Whip it until you get a light yellow color.
 ④ Add the pâté à bombe to the mascarpone & heavy cream that we’ve whipped earlier.
 Mix everything well and whip it again until you get a stiffer consistency.
 ⑤ Pour it over the coffee syrup soaked lady fingers.
 ⑥ Let it chill/set in the fridge for at least 3~4hrs.